zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

 				</text>);
 		})
 	)
-## Kendo UI Wrappers cause double AJAX postback in debug mode using Ajax.Beginform()
+## Kendo UI MVC wrappers cause double AJAX postback in debug mode using Ajax.Beginform()

 To address this issue, add the following line to the bundleconfig.cs file: